-The Clouded Sulphur is a medium-sized butterfly, and it is one of the most abundant in North America.
-It is sometimes referred to as the “Common Sulphur”.
-It has seasonal color variations that range from white to yellow.
-The dark spots vary as well, being more pronounced during the cool months in spring and fall.
+The Clouded Sulphur is a medium-sized butterfly and one of the most abundant species in North America, often called the “Common Sulphur.”
+It displays seasonal color variations, ranging from yellow to pale white.
+The dark wing markings also change with the seasons, becoming more pronounced during the cooler months of spring and fall.

 Clouded Sulphur” by Virginia Arboretum, licensed under (CC BY-ND 2.0)